 A surprising fact is that this salad does not have dressing, just the combination of flavors and natural juices of the vegetables.
 If you do want to make a dressing, I would recommend a plain yoghurt dressing to keep the flavors of the spices intact.
 Enjoy this recipe and remember to make it your own!

-- green onion - 3, ends trimmed - white and green part finely chopped
+- 3 green onion - white and green part finely chopped

-- Heat 1 tablespoon olive oil in skillet.
+- Heat 1 tablespoon olive oil in large saute pan.
 Add couscous and cook over medium-low heat, stirring, until couscous is golden brown, about 3 minutes.

 - Add chicken stock.
 Bring to a boil, reduce heat and cover.